malctaylor15/Song_Lyrics_NLP/README.md

 In these scripts, we analyze playlists from spotify based on metrics from spotify and the lyrics of the songs.
 We are able to retrieve the lyrics from the website genius.com .

 Spotify is a music service that allows users to listen to music and create playlists to organize their songs.
-MOre information about spotify can be found [here](spotify.com) .
+More information about spotify can be found [here](spotify.com) .

 Genius.com is a website dedicated to sharing music knowledge and has lyrics for many songs.